-Home to Nevada Baseball - Site of 2007 WAC Baseball Tournament
+Home to Nevada Baseball - Site of 2015 Mountain West Baseball Tournament

 The 1995 off-season produced upgrades of the restroom facilities, concessions facilities, and the addition of parking to better handle the crowds that have responded to Nevada's baseball success.